-The description indicates that certain control objectives specified in the description can be achieved only if complementary user entity controls assumed in the design of NOACSC's controls are suitably designed and operating effectively, along with related controls at the service organization.
-Our examination did not extend to such complementary user entity controls, and we have not evaluated the suitability of the design or operating effectiveness of such complementary user entity controls.
+The description also indicates that certain control objectives specified by NOACSC can be achieved only if complementary subservice organization controls assumed in the design of NOACSC's controls are suitably designed and operating effectively, along with the related controls NOACSC.
+Our examination did not extend to controls of the subservice organization and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.